-1. Distinguish between multiple-step and single-step income statements.
+- 1. Distinguish between multiple-step and single-step income statements.
 A multiple-step income statement shows numerous steps in determining net income, including nonoperating activities sections.
-In a single-step income statement, all data are classified under two categories (revenues or expenses), and net income is determined in one step.

-2. Explain the computation and importance of gross profit.
+In a single-step income statement, all data are classified under two categories (revenues or expenses) and net income is determined in one step. - 2.
+Explain the computation and importance of gross profits.
 Gross profit is computed by subtracting cost of goods sold from net sales.
 Gross profit represents the merchandising profit of a company.
-The amount and trend of gross profit are closely watched by management and other interested parties.

-3. Distinguish between departmental and consolidated income statements.
-A consolidated income statement is a summary statement of all the departmental income statements of a property.
+The amount and trend of gross profit are closely watched by management and other interested parties. - 3.
+Distinguish between departmental and consolidated income statements.
+A consolidated income statement is a summary statement of all the departmental income statements of a property. - 4.
+Indicate the primary purpose of the statement of cash flows.

-4. Understand the relationship between the income statement and the balance sheet.
-Any dollar a business makes as net income will flow from the income statement as profit to the balance sheet to add into the retained earnings or equity account.
-These funds flow into cash as a debit and retained earnings or equity as a credit.
-The business will then have more cash for investment in the future to buy more assets and to generate more revenues.
-The cycle keeps on going.
-5. Indicate the primary purpose of the statement of cash flows.
 The primary purpose of the statement of cash flows is to provide information about the cash receipts and cash payments during a period.
-A secondary objective is to provide information about the operating, investing, and financing activities during the period.
+A secondary objective is to provide information about the operating, investing, and financing activities during the period. - 5.
+Distinguish among operating, investing, and financing activities.
+Operating activities include the cash effects of trans-

-6. Distinguish among operating, investing, and financing activities.
-Operating activities include the cash effects of transactions that enter into the determination of net income.
+- actions that enter into the determination of net income.
 Investing activities involve cash flows resulting from changes in investments and long-term asset items.
-Financing activities involve cash flows resulting from changes in long-term liability and stockholders' equity items.

-7. Prepare a statement of cash flows using the indirect method.
+Financing activities involve cash flows resulting from changes in long-term liability and stockholders' equity items. - 6.
+Prepare a statement of cash flows using the indirect method.
 The preparation of a statement of cash flows involves three major steps: (1) Determine the net increase or decrease in cash.
 (2) Determine net cash provided (used) by operating activities.
 (3) Determine net cash flows provided (used) by investing and financing activities.
-Under the indirect method, accrual basis net income is adjusted to net cash provided by operating activities.
+Under the indirect method, accrual basis net income is adjusted to net cash provided by operating activities. - 7.
+Prepare a statement of cash flows using the direct method.
+The preparation of the statement of cash flows involves three major steps: (1) Determine the net increase or decrease in cash.
+(2) Determine net cash provided (used) by operating activities.
+(3) Determine net cash flows provided (used) by investing and financing activities.
+To determine net cash provided by operating activities, the direct method reports cash receipts less cash payments.